A simple analytical alignment model for laser-kicked molecular rotors: Model Comparison

 \section{Model Comparison}

-We compare the performance of our MR model~\eqref{MRmodel} and HD model~\eqref{HRmodel} for alignment revivals with the one calculated by the exact 3D model~\cite{Leibscher2004} (see Appendix).
-This comparison of the models is illustrated in Fig.~\ref{3x3} for various temperatures and kick strengths.
+We compare the performance of our MR model~\eqref{MRmodel} and HD model~\eqref{HRmodel} for alignment revivals with the one calculated by the exact 3D model~\cite{Leibscher2004} (see Appendix~\ref{AppendixLeibscher}).
+This comparison of the models is illustrated in Fig.~\ref{3x3} for various gas temperatures and laser kick strengths.

-Strong agreement of all three models can be seen for high temperature $\sigma^2 =100$ (corresponding to \SI{300}{K} for N$_2$) and, with exception for the high power case of $P=10$, for moderate temperature $\sigma^2 =10$ (corresponding to \SI{30}{K} for N$_2$).
-For low temperature $\sigma^2 = 1$ (corresponding to \SI{3}{K} for N$_2$) the MR model loses accuracy rapidly outside of the revival center while the HD model is still able to capture the main oscillatory features of the 3D model.
+Strong agreement of all three models can be seen for high temperature $\sigma^2 =100$ (corresponding to \SI{600}{K} for N$_2$) and, with exception for the high power case of $\mathrm{P}=10$, for moderate temperature $\sigma^2 =10$ (corresponding to \SI{60}{K} for N$_2$).
+For low temperature $\sigma^2 = 1$ (corresponding to \SI{6}{K} for N$_2$) the MR model loses accuracy rapidly outside of the revival center while the HD model is still able to capture the main oscillatory features of the 3D model.

 The breakdown of the MR model for low temperatures and high kick powers is expected as it is based on a Taylor expansion around the revival center.
-We estimate the condition for the applicability of the MR model through $P < \sqrt{2}\sigma$, see the derivation in Appendix.
+We estimate the condition for the applicability of the MR model through $\mathrm{P} < \sqrt{2}\sigma$, see the derivation in Appendix~\ref{AppendixApplicability}.

-Next we look at our models ability to capture the features of fractional revivals.
+Next, we look at the ability of our models to capture the features of fractional revivals.
 We exclude the HD model from this comparison due to its previously discussed inability to recreate the cosine shaped fractional revivals.

-Fig.~\ref{fig:fractional} depicts the performance of the MR model in approximating fractional rotational revivals for a limited range of system parameters.
+Fig.~\ref{fig:fractional} depicts the performance of the MR model in approximating fractional rotational revivals for representative set of system parameters.
 Lower temperatures are not displayed as the requirements for the validity of the MR model are not met.
 While the MR model slightly underestimates the alignment at the revival edges, it shows good agreement with the 3D model for moderate kick strengths and higher temperatures.